 smartgeber Logo

-The article explains what an agreement to not reverse engineer involves, its relation to Non-Disclosure Agreements, and why companies include such clauses in contracts, especially in software licensing agreements.
+This article explains the concept of agreements to not reverse engineer, how they relate to Non-Disclosure Agreements, and why companies include such clauses in software licensing agreements.

 What is an agreement to not reverse engineer?